sudomesh/disaster-radio/web/README.md

 An example messge may appear as follows, `0100c|<noffle>@juul did you feel that earthquake!`

-Alternatively, you could write another Layer3 client for as part of the disater radio firmware and create you own Layer 4 message format.
+Alternatively, you could write another Layer3 client for as part of the disater radio firmware and create your own Layer 4 message format.
 See more about our networkng stack on our wiki, https://github.com/sudomesh/disaster-radio/wiki/Layered-Model.

 # Uploading to dev board